sav-che/TL-2/Authors/Pandé, S.K. {std. Pandé}.md

-> [!cite] BHL link: this entry starts at [page 44](https://www.biodiversitylibrary.org/item/103624#page/58/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 44](https://www.biodiversitylibrary.org/page/33189477) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pandé, S.K.
 (1899-1960), Indian bryologist; D. Sc.
-Lucknow 1936; from 1899-1959, demonstrator, professor of botany at Lucknow and chairman of the Department of Botany of Saugar University. (*Pandé*).
+Lucknow 1936; from 1899-1959, demonstrator, professor of botany at Lucknow and chairman of the Department of Botany of Saugar University.
+**Abbreviated name**: *Pandé*

 #### Herbarium and types